-In 2018, Jugopetrol AD had 12 such trainees.
-They were deployed in the following sectors: Commercial Division, Cabinet of Executive Director, Internal Audit Department, Legal Affairs Division, Finance and Administration Division, HSSE and HR Department.
+In 2019.
+Jugopetrol AD had 6 such trainees.
+They were deployed in the following sectors: Operation Division, Finance and Administration Division, HSSE and HR Department.

 12. RISK MANAGEMENT

 12.1 Main risk factors and mitigating measures

 The Company is exposed to a variety of macroeconomic (foreign exchange, oil price), financial (market risk, credit risk, liquidity risk), as well as operational risks.
 In line with international best practices and within the context of the local market and regulatory framework, the Company's overall risk management policies aim at reducing possible exposure to market volatility and / or mitigating its adverse effects on the financial position of the Company to the extent possible.